saikotam/tensorflow-on-32-bit/README.md

 The build logs are attached along with the releases which include almost all the errors posible to commit by a "Newbie" with an Old PC!

 # Using the Binaries:
-Tensorflow .whl can be installed via pip
+Tensorflow : The .whl can be installed via pip

- "This binary is self-contained, so it can be copied to a directory on the PATH (e.g., /usr/local/bin) or used in-place."
+ Bazel 4.0 : "This binary is self-contained, so it can be copied to a directory on the PATH (e.g., /usr/local/bin) or used in-place."